Play Dough, Umbrellas, Light Boxes, and Early Learning Frameworks

 This means, therefore, that we are not seeking a one-to-one correspondence between an early childhood developmental indicator and an elementary school standard, but, instead, are seeking to assure that early childhood and elementary school teachers are attending to the same domains and subject areas.

 This document begins with this Introduction, which provides background information on the use of Foundations.
-Following the Introduction, you will find the Goals and Developmental Indicators, which describe expectations for what children will learn prior to kindergarten, starting with infancy and covering all ages through kindergarten entry.
+Following the Introduction, you will find the Goals and Developmental Indicators, which describe expectations for what children will learn before kindergarten, starting with infancy and covering all ages through kindergarten entry.

 A glossary with definitions of key terms that are used throughout Foundations is included at the end of the document.
 The Goals and Developmental Indicators are divided into five domains: